Table of content

 10 - Use headings in the proper order

-When structuring your content, it's essential to use headings in a logical hierarchy.
+When structuring your content, use headings in a logical hierarchy.

-This hierarchy helps users understand the content's organization and allows screen readers to navigate through the page more effectively.
+This hierarchy helps users understand how the content is organized and lets screen readers navigate the page more effectively.

 <h1>Best practices for Web Accessibility!</h1>